Phoebe Eng: Personal life

-Eng grew up on Long Island, New York.
-Her father's family is from Hong Kong, while her mother's family is from Taiwan.
-She and her family lived in a predominantly Jewish American neighborhood in Westbury, and they were relatively isolated from the large Chinese American community in New York City: she and her younger sister were the only Asian Americans in their school.
-Her first experience being around large numbers of other Asian Americans was when she left home to attend the University of California, Berkeley.
+Eng was born in Philadelphia, PA.
+Her father's family is from Taishan, Guandong Province and her mother's family is from Hsinchu, Taiwan.
+She and her family lived in Westbury, NY, relatively isolated from the large Chinese American community in New York City.
+Her first experience with large numbers of Asian Americans was when she left home to attend the University of California, Berkeley.

-After her graduation from UC Berkeley, she returned to her home state to attend the New York University School of Law, driven by what she described as "pressure to earn a recognizable badge of approval" (her mother told her that she wanted her "to learn the language of power"), as well as encouragement from Sharon Hom, who convinced her to apply.
-During her time there, she was involved with efforts to pressure the school administration regarding issues of racism and diversity on campus; Eng, L. Londell McMillan, and nine other students met with then-dean John Sexton to propose the creation of a committee to investigate racial bias, plans to admit more minority students and hire more minority faculty, and a course on race relations and the law.
+After her graduation from UC Berkeley, she returned to her home state to attend the New York University School of Law, driven by what she described as "pressure to earn a recognizable badge of approval."
+At NYU School of Law she was involved in efforts to pressure the law school administration regarding issues of racism and diversity on campus.
+Eng, L. Londell McMillan, Muntu Masimela and other law students met with then-dean John Sexton to propose the creation of a committee to investigate racial bias, plans to admit more minority students and hire more minority faculty, and a course on race relations and the law.

-Eng married photographer Zubin Shroff in 1994.
-Shroff was on assignment in Fogo, Cabo Verde, for Travel + Leisure magazine in 1997 when he fell into a dormant volcano that he was photographing there.
-Eng arranged for his medical evacuation to London and flew there to accompany him during his surgery and subsequent recovery.
-As a result, she had to extend the deadline on her book, Warrior Lessons.